epitech-toulouse/tests_B-SYN-200-TLS-2-1-FASTAtools/README.md

-# FASTA Tools synthesis project
+# FASTA Tools synthesis project hello

 ## How to contribute
 Firsteval, you have to fork this repo.